 Dr. Carol Leone, Chair of Keyboard Studies, Meadows School of the Arts, Southern Methodist University, Dallas, Texas, USA, 2003.

 The amount of time needed to feel comfortable with the smaller keyboard varies among individuals; with some, adjustment is almost immediate.
-It does not appear to relate to hand size – some large-handed male pianists have been observed to adjust very quickly.
+Adjustment time does not appear to relate to hand size – some large-handed male pianists have been observed to adjust very quickly.

 Pianists often assume that it would be difficult for a pianist to sit and play a ‘normal’ piano having done substantial practice on one with smaller keys.
 But the opposite is the case.
 According to Linda Gould, Steinbuhler & Company’s first customer for a DS5.5®: